Pagure/pagure/doc/configuration.rst

 UPLOAD_FOLDER_URL
 ~~~~~~~~~~~~~~~~~~

 Full URL to where the uploads are available.
-It is highly recommanded for
+It is highly recommended for
 security reasons that this URL lives on a different domain than the main
 application (an entirely different domain, not just a sub-domain).